 If the target SCell is unknown to UE and semi-persistent CSI-RS is used for CSI reporting, provided that the side condition Ês/Iot ≥ -2dB is fulfilled, then Tactivation_time_multiple_scells is:

 - 3 ms + max(Tuncertainty_MAC_multiple_scells +TFineTiming + 2ms, Tuncertainty_SP_multiple_scells), if on the same band UE also has at least one parallel to-be-activated SCell which is FR2 known SCell.
-Tuncertainty_MAC_multiple_scells =0 and Tuncertainty_SP_multiple_scells =0 if UE receives the SCell activation command, semi-persistent CSI-RS activation command and TCI state activation commands at the same time.
+Tuncertainty_MAC_multiple_scells =0 and Tuncertainty_SP_multiple_scells =0 if:

+- UE receives the SCell activation command, semi-persistent CSI-RS activation command and TCI state activation commands at the same time, or.

+- UE has received tci-ActivatedConfig for the SCell before SCell activation and the SCell activation command and the semi-persistent CSI-RS activation command are received at the same time.

 If the target SCell is unknown to UE and periodic CSI-RS is used for CSI reporting, provided that the side condition Ês/Iot ≥ -2dB is fulfilled, then Tactivation_time_multiple_scells is:

 - max(Tuncertainty_MAC_multiple_scells + 5ms + TFineTiming, Tuncertainty_RRC_multiple_scells + TRRC_delay-THARQ), if on the same band UE also has at least one parallel to-be-activated SCell which is FR2 known SCell .
+Tuncertainty_MAC_multiple_scells =0 if:

-Tuncertainty_MAC_multiple_scells =0 if UE receives the SCell activation command and TCI state activation commands at the same time.
+- UE receives the SCell activation command and TCI state activation commands at the same time, or

+- UE has received tci-ActivatedConfig for the SCell before SCell activation.

 The requirements for FR2 unknown SCells apply provided that the parameter ssb-PositionsInBurst is same for the SCell and the known serving cell on the same FR2 band.
 The activation delay FR2 unknown SCell may be longer if SSB is not in the same half-frame on the SCell and the contiguous FR2 known cell.